The Denver Underground Film Festival premiered on November 21, 22 & 23, 1997 as a showcase for independent filmmakers from Colorado and beyond.

 Only Short films will me considered for entry.
 No feature length films.

 - No screener files over 2 gigabytes in size.

 Please ensure you read our Rules and Regulation prior to submitting.

-3) Submissions must be accompanied by a submission fee and a completed online entry form.
-Up to three short films are accepted per entry fee.
-All entry fees are not refundable.
-All films must be in English or have English subtitles at the time submitted.
-See item 9) for details regarding box office split.
+1) Submissions must include an entry fee and a completed online entry form.
+Entry fees are not refundable.
+All films must be in English or have English subtitles.

 or have US or world distribution are allowed to participate and are eligible for competition.

-8) You are responsible for securing all permissions and releases for media and actors' performances included in your film.
+5) You are responsible for securing all permissions and releases for music, visual media and actors' performances included in your film.

-8) DUFF reserves the right to reject any submission without entry fee refund that we may deem inappropriate, contains hate speech, is libelous or detrimental to an individual or group or is deemed to have plagiarized a known body of work.
+6) DUFF reserves the right to reject any submission without entry fee refund that we may deem inappropriate, contains hate speech, is libelous or detrimental to an individual or group, is deemed to have plagiarized a known body of work or at DUFF's

 discretion.
 Films that do not provide a screening file will not be considered.